hal0x2328/VerboseVerify/README.md

 ### Introduction
 There are 20+ reasons a Neo transaction may fail verification, but the Neo RPC server by default only gives generic error messages, such as the dreaded `Block or transaction validation failed`, leaving the developer on their own to figure out exactly what is wrong with their transaction syntax.
-VerboseVerify plugin intercepts `sendrawtransaction` requests and runs them through the same transaction verification process used by the Neo core, except it provides specific information about the exact failure condition.
+The VerboseVerify plugin intercepts `sendrawtransaction` requests and runs them through the same transaction verification process used by the Neo core, except it provides specific information about the exact failure condition.
 If the pre-verification step passes, the transaction continues to be verified and processed as normal by the core code.